How to Not Pay a Judgement

 A judgement is the final decision in a civil case that involves one party’s monetary claim against another party.
 The court’s final judgement establishes liability and damages, the amount of money, if any, that the losing party owes the winning party, allows execution on the judgement pursuant to state law, and begins the accrual of post-judgement interest.

 Notably, a final judgement does not require the losing party (the debtor) to affirmatively take action to pay the winning party (the creditor).
+What happens if a defendant does not pay a judgement?
 A creditor can enforce the judgement and use state laws to seize assets in the hands of the debtor or third parties to collect the amount owed.
 But a final money judgment is not an order compelling the debtor to pay that is punishable by contempt of court or imprisonment.

-Understanding how to not pay a judgement requires learning what collection tools are available to the creditor under state law and then structuring one’s assets to make those tools less effective.
+Understanding how to avoid paying a civil judgement requires learning what collection tools are available to the creditor under state law and then structuring one’s assets to make those tools less effective.
 This process is called asset protection planning.

 Asset protection planning can help a judgment debtor avoid paying a civil judgment.
 Asset protection involves structuring one’s assets in a way that makes it difficult and costly for a judgment holder to collect the judgement.